dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ### DataLoader
 > We use a first trick, ``padding``.

 Now, because the addresses are not all of the same size, it is impossible to batch them together; recall that all tensor elements must have the same lengths.
-But there is a trick, padding!
+But there is a trick: padding!

 The idea is simple; we add *empty* tokens at the end of each sequence until they reach the length of the longest one in the batch.
 For example, if we have three sequences of length ${1, 3, 5}$, padding will add *empty* tokens to the first two, 4 for the first and 2 for the second.